ikmdev/ikm-jpro/README.md

 ```bash
 mvn -f application jpro:run
 ```
-4. A web browser page should automatically open and you should see Komet application running on `http://localhost:8080/`.
+4. The default web browser should automatically open and you should see Komet application running, otherwise just navigate to `http://localhost:8080` in your web browser.
 5. To stop the application, press `Ctrl + C` in the terminal window where the application is running.
 6. To run the application again, repeat step 6.
 7. To build the application for deployment, run the following command: